-Services that are covered for you What you must pay when you get these services Evaluation of video and/or images you send to your doctor, In-Network You will pay the cost sharing and interpretation and follow-up by your doctor within 24 that applies to the provider (as hours if: described under • You're not a new patient and "Physician/Practitioner Services, Including Doctor's Office • The evaluation isn't related to an office visit in the past 7 Visits" above). days and • The evaluation doesn't lead to an office visit within 24 Out-of-Network hours or the soonest available appointment You will pay the cost sharing that applies to the provider (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
-Consultation your doctor has with other doctors by phone, In-Network You will pay the cost sharing internet, or electronic health record that applies to the provider (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
-Out-of-Network You will pay the cost sharing that applies to the provider (as described under
+Services that are covered for you What you must pay when you get these services Second opinion by another network provider prior to surgery In-Network You will pay the cost sharing that applies to the provider (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
+Out-of-Network You will pay the cost sharing that applies to the provider (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).